isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 The following rules and regulations are to be adhered to:

 *   Students must be in proper school attire whenever they come to school, including school holidays.
-Students are to wear the prescribed school attire without any improper modification.<br>
+Students are to wear the prescribed school attire without any improper modification.
-*   Hair must be kept neatly in its natural colour.
-Outlandish, spiky/ punkish or dyed/ coloured/ highlighted hair is not allowed.<br>
+</li><li>Hair must be kept neatly in its natural colour.
+Outlandish, spiky/ punkish or dyed/ coloured/ highlighted hair is not allowed.
-*   Fancy spectacles, coloured contact lenses and tinted glasses are not allowed.
-Prescribed colours for spectacle frames are solid black, brown, gold or silver.<br>
+</li><li>Fancy spectacles, coloured contact lenses and tinted glasses are not allowed.
+Prescribed colours for spectacle frames are solid black, brown, gold or silver.
-*   The school T-shirt must be worn for PE lessons and all other physical activities.<br>
+</li><li>The school T-shirt must be worn for PE lessons and all other physical activities.
-*   T-shirts’ sleeves should not be folded when worn.<br>
+</li><li>T-shirts’ sleeves should not be folded when worn.
-*   Shoes must be white-based / predominantly white with white shoelaces, and be properly tied.
+</li><li>Shoes must be white-based / predominantly white with white shoelaces, and be properly tied.
 The shoes must not cover the ball of the ankles.
-Disallowed shoes include moccasins, dress shoes, ballet shoes, high-cut shoes, slip-ons, shoes with velcro straps and those not deemed as standard school shoes.<br>
+Disallowed shoes include moccasins, dress shoes, ballet shoes, high-cut shoes, slip-ons, shoes with velcro straps and those not deemed as standard school shoes.
-*   Only plain white socks are allowed and they must be worn to conceal the ball of the ankle completely.<br>
+</li><li>Only plain white socks are allowed and they must be worn to conceal the ball of the ankle completely.
-*   Fingernails must be kept short and clean.<br>
+</li><li>Fingernails must be kept short and clean.
+</li></ul>